This page at a glance …..

 Some people tell us that people learn in different ways:

 - visual: via graphs, pictures, reading and taking notes, etc,

 - experiential (or kinesthetic): via touching, moving, role plays, field trips and experiencing.

-Whichever is true, it seems that people will use many different ways of learning, so using more than one at a time is most effective.
+People will use many different ways of learning, so using more than one at a time is most effective.
 For example (and generalising), people remember only 20% of what they hear, 75% of what they see and hear, and 90% of what they hear, see and do.